Headington: History

+Administrative history

+Headington was an ancient parish in the Bullingdon Hundred of Oxfordshire.
+In 1868, an area on the western edge of the parish around Headington Hill was included in the Oxford constituency, and in 1889 the same area was added to the city and municipal borough of Oxford.
+The civil parish of Headington was reduced to just cover the area outside the borough of Oxford in 1894.
+At the same time, Headington was given a parish council and included in the Headington Rural District.

+The parish of Headington was removed from the rural district and converted into an urban district in 1927.
+It was only an urban district for two years; in 1929 the civil parish and urban district of Headington was abolished.
+Most of the area was absorbed into Oxford, including the original village.
+Some of the more rural edges of the old parish were transferred to the neighbouring parishes of Horspath, Forest Hill with Shotover, Elsfield, and Stowood (the latter becoming part of Beckley and Stowood in 1932).
+In 1921 (the last census before the civil parish was abolished) it had a population of 5,328.

 Headington today

 Headington has a large and growing population.
 Headington's main employment sectors are medicine, education, and research.
 In the centre of Headington are a number of shops, pubs, cafés, restaurants, and other services.
 The area also includes the main campus of Oxford Brookes University, Ruskin College (which moved in its entirety from central Oxford to its Headington site in 2012), and the city's main hospitals, including the John Radcliffe, Nuffield and Churchill.

 Headington's most famous modern landmark is The Headington Shark, made by John Buckley for local broadcaster Bill Heine in 1986.
 Headington has a number of green spaces including Headington Hill Park, Bury Knowle park and South Park.
 Close by is Shotover Hill, a heath and woodland area with views over Oxfordshire, and listed as a Site of Special Scientific Interest.
 The Warneford Meadow a wild grassland, bought in 1918 by public subscription for the adjacent Warneford Hospital, has been registered as a Town Green and has thus escaped development.